aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 When we execute the rule, we have to execute each action.
 For each action, each argument references a ruleElementId.
 Each ruleElementId is associated to a set of vertices.
 The action is called upon the combination of vertices associated to the different ruleElementId which compose the arguments of the action.

-We have to solve a combinatorial problem.
+(In case of more tha one argument, we have to solve a combinatorial problem.)

 So we need to keep the information related to the ruleElement that was the source of the TransitionUnit  when building the automaton.
-This way, when we match a vertex in the graph during triggring process, we can associate a ruleElementId to it.
+This way, when we match a vertex in the graph during triggering process, we can associate a ruleElementId to it.

 The idea is to add an argument of type RuleElmtId to the two functions addBackVertex and addFrontVertex.
+When a transition is done, the RuleElmtId and the vertex is added to the RecognizerMatch.

 This numbering must be transferred at compile time, and within I/O operations.
 Recognizer::testSetOfRules
  - call Rule::test  (find best match on right part and left part